technomancy/leiningen/README.md

 Leiningen is a build tool for Clojure designed to not set your hair on fire.

+Building Clojure projects with tools designed for Java can be an exercise in frustration.
+If you use Ant, you end up copying around a lot of the same tasks around between XML files on all your projects;
+there's a lot of repetition.
+Maven avoids repetition, but provides very little transparency into what's really going on behind the scenes and forces you to become a Maven expert to script a nontrivial build.
+Either way you end up writing far more XML than is necessary.

+With Leiningen, your build is described using Clojure.
+You can put any code you like in your project.clj file; the only requirement is that it includes a call to defproject.
+You can define your own tasks in there if you need to, but the majority of projects should be able to get by on the tasks that are provided with Leiningen.
+If you do find a common task that you need to add, you can implement it as a plugin rather than copying and pasting among each of your projects.

 ## Installation

 Copy bin/lein to a location on your $PATH and run: $ lein self-install